Ask a Prepper

 January 10, 2023

 Canning most foods is nothing new to most preppers.
-Yet, only a few of you know that you can also can your bread.
+Yet, only a few of you know that you can also make canned bread at home

 You heard that right.
 Bread can too be canned and preserved for two to five years.
 Some even claim that period can be extended up to ten years.